 Type 2 diabetes has become an increasingly growing problem for countries across the world.
 As more people become overweight and obese, consume unhealthy diets high in sugar, fat and salt, and fail to get enough physical exercise, there is an increased risk of becoming pre-diabetic and diabetic when older.
 Although easily preventable, type 2 diabetes accounts for over 90% of diagnosed diabetic cases in the U.S., with a tenth of all adults believed to be a sufferer.
 Amongst seniors this statistic grows to 25%.
+Even the best branch chain amino acids can’t alter Type 2 diabetes once the disease is 100% present.

 A very important aspect of stabilizing this condition when diagnosed, and when pre-diabetic, is to manage diet.
 Generally, a portion controlled healthy balanced diet is very important and will go along way I making this condition easier to handle.
 Here are a few dietary guidelines to support this effort.